Captever/captever.github.io/index.markdown

 layout: home
 ---

-# Current goal

-Game Development with Rust and Bevy
+Game developer capable of developing both the game client and the game server.